200 South Wille Street, Mount Prospect, Illinois 60056

 Are you interested in officially becoming a member of St. Mark?
 We are gathering people to be welcomed as new members and would love for you to be a part of it!
 Contact the Church Office.

-WOW & FaithWalk
+FaithWalk

 Children's Christian Education Programs